Photo Of Kyle B. Sawyer

 Some common examples of obstructing peace officers include making verbal threats to hurt police, trying to stop an arrest, going beyond yellow police tape without authorization, or providing law enforcement with false information.

-Even if a person believes a peace officer is acting illegally or overly harsh, interfering with them while they conduct their business is considered unlawful.
+Even if a person believes a peace officer in Colorado Springs is acting illegally or overly harsh, interfering with them while they conduct their business is considered unlawful.
 Additionally, physically harming a police dog or trying to keep one from sniffing for drugs can result in obstructing police charges.

 Can You Go to Jail for Obstructing Police in El Paso County?

 An accusation of obstructing an officer can result in a class 2 misdemeanor charge in Colorado Springs.
-When a defendant is found guilty by a jury or a judge, they can be sentenced to 3 – 12 months in county jail.
-Sometimes, a judge may grant probation based on a few key factors.
-They will examine the severity of the defendant’s offense and any prior criminal history before reaching a verdict.
+When a defendant is found guilty by a jury or a judge, they can be sentenced to:

 El Paso County Criminal Defense Attorney